 It may still feel like the middle of winter to some, but you might find that it is time to do some spring-cleaning when it comes to your KPIs.
 We recommend tracking no more than 8-12 KPIs at a time for each team, but we’ve noticed that some of our clients get trapped by what we call “KPI creep.”
 They may start with a list that makes sense for their business, and then over time, the KPIs just get rolled over from one quarter to the next and one year to the next, and they keep adding to the list as they develop new critical numbers or want to move the needle on different metrics.
 Before too long, their KPI dashboard is like that nightmare closet; you know, like your teenager’s closet, when you open the door and stuff falls out on your head because it is just so full and disorganized.
+If this is happening to you, you need to perform a KPI Audit to get back to measuring what matters.

 I recently came across an article with tips for cleaning out your clothing and making decisions about what to keep, toss and donate, and it seems to me that many of the same tips could apply when conducting a KPI audit.

 Step 1: Take everything out of the closet… Everything.
 When talking about your KPI dashboard, this means that you’re going to take a hard look at every KPI.
 This will help make sure that you start with a fresh list of only the KPIs you need.
 Nothing gets to stay in the closet without a hard look.
+Start your KPI audit with a clean slate, you have zero key performance indicators and are starting from scratch.

 Step 2: Don’t put anything back in the closet until you ask yourself some questions: